Webhooks

 Verify webhook signatures

 To ensure webhook requests are coming from Sync, we sign each webhook request with a signature.
-The signature is included in the Sync-Signature
+The signature is included in the Sync-Signature header.

 To verify signatures, use your signing secret.